-Use the kcos system firmware show command to display the firmware that is installed on the system.
+Use the kcos system firmware show command to display information about the firmware that is installed on the system.
+The information includes the node name, firmware type, firmware name, firmware version, and whether or not an update is available.

 kcos system firmware show [flags]